TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/FileSystemConventions/ExtensionDirectoryStructure/Index.rst

          :code:`ext\_tables.sql`

    Description
-         This files contains definitions for extension tables.
-The name may not be changed.
+         This files contains SQL definitions for extension tables.
+The filename may not be changed.

          The file may contain either a full table definition or a partial table.
 The full table definition declares extension's tables.
 It looks